 • Morocco - Double Drum Hoist for silver mine

-Martin Kelly, Managing Director of Qualter Hall says: 'As well as our people, Qualter Hall's greatest strength has always been its ability to evolve, adapt and diversify according to the economic and political challenges of the time with flexibility and ingenuity, right from its humble beginnings over 150 years ago through to the present day.
+Gifford Brown, Managing Director of Qualter Hall says: 'As well as our people, Qualter Hall's greatest strength has always been its ability to evolve, adapt and diversify according to the economic and political challenges of the time with flexibility and ingenuity, right from its humble beginnings over 150 years ago through to the present day.
 I am extremely honoured to be part of the Qualter Hall history and, from our current position of strength, we will continue to move forward with our on-going business plans and objectives to further strengthen the business."